Democrats Fear Losing U.S. House Special Election In Southern California

 The hangover from Hill's resignation has weighed on Democrats.

-"It's tough to get people to keep up their energy and keep up their enthusiasm and stay in this and keep going," admitted Hilary Schardein, chair of CA25 United for Progress, a liberal group backing the Democratic candidate Christy Smith.
+"It's tough to get people to keep up their energy and keep up their enthusiasm and stay in this and keep going," said Hilary Schardein, chair of CA25 United for Progress, a liberal group backing the Democratic candidate, Christy Smith.

 Tuesday's election will fill out the remainder of Hill's term until January 2021.
 Both candidates will also face each other in the November general election for a full two-year term.

-Smith, who's a member of the California Assembly, announced her candidacy the day after Hill said she would step down.
-The GOP candidate is former Navy fighter pilot and Raytheon executive Mike Garcia.
+Smith, who's a member of the California State Assembly, announced her candidacy the day after Hill said she would step down.
+The Republican candidate is former Navy fighter pilot and Raytheon executive Mike Garcia.

-In a sign of the race's rhetorical importance to both parties, President Trump recently endorsed Garcia on Twitter — while Smith scooped up nods from Hillary Clinton and former President Barack Obama.
+In a sign of the race's rhetorical importance to both parties, President Trump recently endorsed Garcia on Twitter — while Smith scooped up nods from 2016 presidential candidate Hillary Clinton and former President Barack Obama.

 How to respond to the coronavirus pandemic has become the central issue of the race.

-Garcia has emphasized that "health experts need to be consulted and listened to," and supports the Trump administration's approach to reopen the economy as soon as possible.
+Garcia has emphasized that "health experts need to be consulted and listened to" and supports the Trump administration's approach to reopen the economy as soon as possible.

 Smith backs California Gov. Gavin Newsom's plan for opening the economy, which includes a requirement for local communities to have a plan to track and trace infections.